tomvandig/schema-lang/readme.md

 ecs.AddComponent(["north_wall", "typical_wall", "left_window", "window_frame"], redGeometryComponent);

 ```

+This operation adds a component to an id prefix (north_wall.typical_wall.left_window.window_frame.geometry) which overrides the existing component present on (window_frame.geometry).

 The ECS built in `hello_wall.ts` is serialized to `hello_wall.ifc5.json`, to illustrate the working of the override, the file `hello_wall.geometrycolor.ifc5.json` is included which shows more clearly the ID prefixing and composition result for the geometry colors.